Tongue tie is a condition that you’re born with.

 These sounds include:

-Inability to create these sounds can cause an articulation disorder.
+Inability to create these sounds can cause a speech sound disorder.

 Poor Oral Hygiene